amitsvg/netflix-clone/README.md

 # netflix-clone
-It is a clone of Netflix landing page 2021.
+It is a clone of Netflix landing page of 2021.
-I created a Fully Responsive Website.
+I created a simple Fully Responsive Webpage.
 <br/>
-You can visit the clone page here....     https://amitsvg.github.io/netflix-clone/
+You can visit this clone page here....     https://amitsvg.github.io/netflix-clone/